imranfakji/Vendor_Performance_Analysis/README.md

 ---

 ## 📝 Author
-Project owner: **Master** (update this line with your actual name/email if you want public credit)
+Project owner: **Imran Fakji** (update this line with your actual name/email if you want public credit)

 ---

-If you want, I can now:
-- generate a `requirements.txt` for this project, or
-- convert this README to a `README.md` file inside the repository and save it for you, or
-- make the README shorter/longer or with more visuals (example screenshots from `/Visuals`).

-Tell me which of the above you'd like next, Master.